nextflow-io/nextflow/docs/cli.md

 **Description**

 The `info` command prints out the nextflow runtime information about the hardware as well as the software versions of the Nextflow version and build, operating system, and Groovy and Java runtime.
-It can also be used to display information about a specific project.
+It can also be used to display information about a specific project; in this case, note how revisions marked as `P` are pulled locally.

 If no run name or session id is provided, it will clean the latest run.